raspberrypilearning/star-collector/en/step_3.md

 --- /code ---

-Making a variable `public` means you can assign it in the Inspector and access it from other GameObjects.
+**Tip:** Making a variable `public` means you can assign it in the Inspector and access it from other GameObjects.

 --- /task ---